NIV54/ts-graphql-typeorm/README.md

 # TS-GRAPHQL-TYPEORM

+A full functioning `graphql` API with an `orm`, written with Typescript decorators.
+This is my favorite stack when creating a new API due to it's ease of use is high readablity.
 This repo is from a live coding session.
 A link to the session will be added later.

 ## Running the code